simoncaron/ansible-role-traefik/README.md

 Deploy [Traefik](https://github.com/traefik/traefik) Webserver.

+You can define a custom Rule with `<name>.yml` in files folder.
+The role copy this to the rules folder on server.
+I have added one example for unifi controler in unifi.yml

 ## Requirements

 - Ansible >= 2.5 (It might work on previous versions, but we cannot guarantee it)